 - In Blue Port J: Summer Sky Prelude, the three girls you control will either start with or gain abilities based on this dynamic.
 Honomi's skill is dolphin kicking for faster swimming, Chie's skill is pushing heavy underwater blocks for puzzle-solving, and Kokono's skill is Item Crafting.
 Near the end of the game, Kokono also gains the ability to see invisible numbers scattered throughout the island, numbers that can be used on the final passcode in the game.

 - Out of the main bandicoot trio in the Crash Bandicoot series, Crash is generally depicted as the most dexterous and agile, while Coco is the tech genius, and Crunch is the powerhouse.

-- In Defense of the Ancients: All-Stars, the characters are grouped based on one of the three stats they're focusing on: Strength, Intelligence or Agility.
+- In Defense of the Ancients, the characters are grouped based on one of the three stats they're focusing on: Strength, Intelligence or Agility.

 - In the Bloodmoon expansion of The Elder Scrolls III: Morrowind, the Final Boss will ask the player which of these qualities they would favour the most, then assumes a different form based on their response.